sciZer0/7/v/README.md

 </p>

-Also, time is splitted into Slots, each Slot is 400 milliseconds.
+Also, time is splitted into Slots, each Slot is 0.4 second.

 At any given Slot, in the list, there is only one Validator (called leader-Validator or Leader) which is creating the block.